ANKIT-CH/quizAppInFlutter/README.md

-this is basic quiz app usinf flutter
+This is basic quiz app using flutter